 A powerful alliance geared towards technical or engineering professional women who are seeking to resume their careers.*

 The Task Force – initiated by SWE together with reentry pioneer iRelaunch – is bringing back hundreds of technical professionals to the world’s largest companies.

 Kristin Ginn returned to the engineering workforce after stepping back to focus on her family for four years.
 Read her story, including her effective two-phase networking approach, and learn more about SWE’s reentry resources for engineers.
 Read Blog Post >

 *Note men are eligible to apply for and participate in Task Force company programs.

-Are you interested in receiving information and updates on the STEM Re-entry Task Force?
-Sign up here.
+Are you interested in receiving information and updates on the STEM Reentry Task Force?

-Seven companies from SWE’s Corporate Partnership Council have stepped forward as the Task Force Founding Members: Booz Allen Hamilton, Caterpillar Inc., Cummins Inc., General Motors Company, IBM, Intel Corporation and Johnson Controls.
-Each Founding Member has committed to pilot a re-entry internship program during 2015-2016.
+Seven companies from SWE’s Corporate Partnership Council stepped forward in 2015 to form the first Reentry Task Force: Booz Allen Hamilton, Caterpillar Inc., Cummins Inc., General Motors Company, IBM, Intel Corporation and Johnson Controls.

 Email firstname.lastname@example.org if you’re interested in becoming a member of the STEM Reentry Task Force.